jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-55.md

 <!-- It is the law of Nature that  -->

-All bodies that are moved in a circle tend to recede from the centers of their motion as much as they can.
+All bodies that are moved in a circle tend to move away from the center as much as they can.

-I will explain the force by which the globules of the air-aether and also the matter of the first element gathered around the centers `SF` try to recede from those centers.
+I will explain the force by which

+Both the air-aether globules and the fire-aether gathered around `Center S` and `Center F` try to move away from those centers.

 <!-- It will be shown below that  -->